3.11. Aurora

 Aurora Service Successfully Deployed

 1. See the overview at Service Control > Aurora > Configurations.
 The Effective Rules and Response row shows how many responses are active.
-By default no responses are active.
-See How to activate Responses.
+By default, no responses are active.
+See How to Activate Responses.

 2. Do not directly activate the responses in production environments.
 Monitor your environment for at least a month with simulated responses to verify that no false positive matches occur.